-First and foremost we should establish where it is.
-It stretches across the spine of the fish and looks out towards the islands and Dolomites.
+First and foremost, we should establish where it is.
+This Sestiere (“district”) stretches across the top of Venice like the spine of a fish and looks out towards the upper Venetian islands and distant Dolomites.

-In this area, you will find an equal balance of almost deserted calli, that at any time of the day will have no more than five people walking slowly along them, but with a purpose and possibly with an oar in hand, and those that are always full with a unusual concentration of bars and restaurants.
+In this area, you’ll find an interesting balance of life along the streets.
+During the day, you’ll find deserted calli (plural for “calle”) that will have no more than five people walking slowly and tranquilly along them.
+Then, there are other pockets in this neighborhood that are always full with an unusually high concentration of guests inside bars and restaurants.
 For this reason, you can spend a whole day walking here and see two completely different sides to Venice.

-The reason I mentioned an oar previously is because there is a Venetian rowing club located in the top left-hand corner of Cannaregio, where you can choose to have a single lesson or even inscribe and master the elegant art of Venetian rowing.
-There is also swimming pool in this same area, and a park that is the favourite of many local children.
+The Venetian rowing club is also located in the top left-hand corner of Cannaregio, which means you occasionally find people walking by with oars in hand.
+As a visitor, you can choose to have a single lesson or even enroll in multiple sessions to master the elegant art of Venetian rowing.
+Additionally, there’s a swimming pool in this same area, as well as a park that is the favorite of many local children.

 Madonna dell’Orto Church

-The Ghetto, which is, in fact the ‘nuovo ghetto’ lies between misericordia and Ponte della Gulia.
-Originally it was created as a place of refuge for Jewish people and foreigners who had been persecuted elsewhere.
-Therefore the idea of a secure place, away from hostility, was welcomed despite the strict regulations that were impressed upon them.
-However, the conditions, regulations and atmosphere quickly deteriorated.
-It was instituted on 29 March 1516 and the population grew so quickly in this area that the buildings are noticeably taller because there was nowhere else to build but up.
-The ghetto remained like this until Bonaparte dissolved it in 1797 and it is testimony to everyone who has lived and lives here that despite all the time that has passed there is still a strong sense of a Jewish community that proudly teach others about their culture, Jewish bakeries, schools, restaurants and even more recently a museum.
+The Ghetto, which is actually the “new ghetto,” lies between Misericordia and Ponte delle Gulie.
+Originally, it was created as a place of refuge for Jewish people and foreigners who had been persecuted elsewhere.
+Because of this, the idea of a secure place away from hostility was welcomed, despite the strict regulations that were impressed upon them.
+Over time , the conditions, regulations and atmosphere quickly deteriorated.
+It was instituted on March 29, 1516 and the population grew so quickly in this area that the buildings are noticeably taller, because there was nowhere else to build but up.

-One of my favourite places to come and sit at any time of the day, to write, read, listen to music and meet friends is right by the Gesuiti church.
+A favorite place to relax at any point of the day – to write, read, listen to music, and meet friends – is right by the Gesuiti Church.
 Inside is a little-known courtyard, which is also a hostel.
-Some evenings, live music takes place but in general, it is beautiful hideaway to sit by yourself in the deck chairs or meet friends in the evenings, without the usual humdrum of the city.
+Live music takes place some evenings, but in general, it is beautiful hideaway to sit by yourself in the deck chairs or to meet friends in the evenings, without the usual humdrum of the city.

 Misericordia is quickly becoming known for its trickle of bars that line the fondamenta front.
 Each one vying for status and offering something slightly different.

-At the beginning of the fondamenta you will find Vino Vero , which is an elegant bar known for it’s a great selection wine and the fact that they will not serve a spritz, so better not to ask!
-The cicheti are also very good here.
+At the beginning of the fondamenta, you will find Vino Vero , which is an elegant bar known for it’s a great selection wine and the fact that they will not serve a spritz, so better not to ask!
+The cicchetti are also very good here.

-Further down you will come across the almost legendary Paradiso Perduto.
+Further down you will come across the almost legendary Paradise Lost .
 This is become a fixture in many Venetian guides because of the lively atmosphere in the bar and the music that is held every Monday evening.
 However, whilst you find the music here, the wine cannot be compared to some of the other bars.

-Still further on you will find Al Timon , famous for its generous meat platters, unique boat seating and busy atmosphere.
+Still further on you will find Al Timon , famous for its generous meat platters, a unique outdoor boat seating experience and a bustling atmosphere.

-A new bar, slightly hidden away, Bricole, is run by a really lovely brother and sister and the best thing to ask for his is the salami which they are quite rightly very proud of.
+A new bar slightly hidden away is Bricole .
+This spot is run by a really lovely brother-sister duo, and the best thing to ask for his is the salami, which they are quite rightly proud of.